 Coincidence!
 That’s what it is!

 She pouted when I crossed my arms and continued, “I’m a realist.
-Stop feeding me this false information that’s a product of unchecked fantastical imagination.”
+Stop feeding me false information that’s a product of unchecked fantastical imagination.”

-“Sure, don’t worry.
+“Yeah, don’t worry.
 I can take care of myself,” I dismissed as I wanted to pay full attention in English class.
 It was my best and favorite subject, after all.

-By the end of the day, I drove Kaydence to my house instead of our usual routine that consisted of waiting for the bus for twenty minutes and then walking for another ten.
+At the end of the day, I drove Kaydence to my house instead of our usual routine that consisted of waiting for the bus for twenty minutes and then walking for another ten.